Sant Pau Art Nouveau Site

 History of the Hospital de Sant Pau

-The Hospital de la Santa Creu was founded in 1401 by the merger of six smaller medieval hospitals.
+The Hospital de la Santa Creu was founded in 1401 by merging six smaller medieval hospitals.

-The revolutionary new hospital comprised of 27 pavilions surrounded by gardens and interconnected by a system of tunnels that were used to transfer patients from operating rooms to the wards.
+The revolutionary new hospital comprised of twenty-seven pavilions surrounded by gardens and interconnected by a system of tunnels that were used to transfer patients from operating rooms to the wards.

-80 years later a new modern hospital was built in the north side of the grounds.
-When the new facilities were inaugurated in 2009 the old hospital closed and underwent extensive renovation works.
-Currently 12 of the pavilions have been painstakingly restored.
+Eighty years later, a new modern hospital was built on the north side of the grounds.
+When the new facilities were inaugurated in 2009, the old hospital closed and underwent extensive renovation.
+Currently, twelve of the pavilions have been painstakingly restored.

 Art nouveau styled stone arches, pillars and pink tiled ceilings in the Sant Pau Art Nouveau site